Skip NavigationSkip to Primary Content

 Minerals from saliva are deposited and crystalize in dental plaque on the tooth surface to form calculus, which is a hard brown deposit that can’t be brushed away.
 Certain teeth, including teeth that are less or non-functional due to disease, tend to build more calculus.

-While simply removing visible calculus by scaling teeth (without treatment guided by oral diagnostics) may appear to be beneficial, it can allow existing disease to progress undetected.
+While simply removing visible calculus by scaling teeth (without treatment guided by oral diagnostics) may appear to be beneficial, it can allow the existing diseases to progress undetected.

 Our pets develop periodontal disease when dental plaque invades the periodontal tissues.